flutter/samples/INDEX.md

 #### [Material Theme Builder]l(material_theme_builder) _(Material team)_

 Build a Material Theme lets you create your own Material theme by customizing values for color, typography, and shape.
-See how these values appear when applied to Material Components and discover how to implement your custom theme in your own projects.
+See how these values are applied to Material components and discover how to implement your custom theme in your own projects.

 ## Maps